 At the Paris Pledging Conference, 27 countries pledged a combined USD 9.78 billion, of which 94% was committed as grants, with only 6% of the total pledged by France and Canada in the form of loans.
 Despite being major contributors to the IRM, the US and Australia did not participate in Paris.
 In the absence of the US, and in response to calls for increased contributions to the GCF, a number of developed European countries (such as Germany, France, the United Kingdom, Norway and Sweden) doubled their initial IRM contribution in local currencies, while others increased their contribution less substantially (such as the Netherlands, Italy and Spain) or not at all (most prominently Japan and Canada).
 South Korea also doubled its pledge and was the only developing country to pledge in Paris.
-Since then, Indonesia, Russia, Malta and the Belgian region of Wallonia have pledged for GCF-1, with several other countries (such as Austria and Liechtenstein) adding to their initial pledges.
+Since then, Indonesia, Russia, Malta, the Belgian region of Wallonia and the Belgian Brussels Capital Region have pledged for GCF-1, with several other countries (such as Austria and Liechtenstein) adding to their initial pledges.

-As of November 2020, the GCF reported the equivalent of USD 9.9 billion in pledges for GCF-1 received from 31 contributors, which includes credit earned for early payment (Table 1).
-With contributions allowed on a rolling basis until the end of GCF-1 (end of 2023), there is an expectation that further countries might pledge at a later stage, notably, the incoming Biden Administration, which has already indicated that the US will rejoin the Paris Agreement, or more countries with pledges below expectations.
-Efforts towards the first replenishment in 2020 also focused on reaching out to non-traditional contributors, including from the private sector and philanthropic foundations, and the Qatar Fund for Development already announced in late Autumn of 2020 its intention to pledge USD 3 million for GCF-1.
+As of October 2021, the GCF reported the equivalent of USD 9.9 billion in pledges for GCF-1 received from 34 contributors, which includes credit earned for early payment (Table 1).
+With contributions allowed on a rolling basis until the end of GCF-1 (end of 2023), there is an expectation that further countries might pledge at a later stage, notably, the Biden Administration, which as one of its first actions had the US rejoin the Paris Agreement, or more countries with pledges below expectations.
+Efforts towards the first replenishment also focused on reaching out to non-traditional contributors, including from the private sector and philanthropic foundations, although no such contributions to GCF-1 have yet been announced.

 Under the GCF-1 policy for contributions, the Fund was to reach its commitment authority once 25% of pledges made in Paris were converted into contribution agreements.
 This effectiveness threshold was surpassed in mid-December 2019, allowing the GCF to start allocating GCF-1 resources.
-By October 2020, a total of 21 countries had confirmed part or all of their pledges for the first replenishment, amounting to the equivalent of USD 7.35 billion or 75% of the nominal pledges (see Table 1).
-Going into the 27th Board meeting in November, the GCF had a commitment authority for USD 2.07 billion for funding decisions, based on cash in the GCF Trust Fund, deposited promissory notes and confirmed pledges.
-A further USD 535 million was available in projected additional cash for disbursement.
-At the 27th meeting, the Board made funding decisions based on confirmed pledges of USD 1.1 billion, thus starting 2021 with sufficient resources available to continue at the desired funding goals of between USD 1.8 to 2.2 billion in programming for 2021 and for each year of the GCF-1 cycle.
+By October 2021, a total of 32 countries and two regions had confirmed part or all of their pledges for the first replenishment, amounting to the equivalent of USD 9.56 billion or 95% of the nominal pledges (GCF, 2021b) (see Table 1).
+In mid-2021 at its 29th Board meeting, the GCF Secretariat had warned that given anticipated payment schedules for confirmed pledges until the end of GCF-1, it might lack the commitment authority to maintain around USD 2.5 billion in programming for 2022 unless promissory note encashment schedules were accelerated or new contributions received.
+With some contribution schedules under revision in late 2021, going into the 30th Board meeting in October, the GCF had a commitment authority for USD 2.42 billion for funding decisions, based on cash in the GCF Trust Fund, deposited promissory notes and confirmed pledges.
+A further USD 850 million was available in projected additional cash for disbursement.
+At the 30th meeting, the Board made funding decisions of USD 1.3 billion, thus presumably starting 2022 with adequate resources available.